mrehkopf/vcs/README.md

+---

+**Note!** Tarpeeksi Hyvae Soft's website for downloading the binary distributions of VCS is temporarily down.
+In the meantime, binaries are available on the repo's [releases](https://github.com/leikareipa/vcs/releases) page.

+---

 # VCS
 A third-party capture tool for Datapath's VisionRGB range of capture cards.
 Greatly improves the hardware's suitability for capturing dynamic VGA signals (e.g. of retro PCs) compared to Datapath's bundled capture software.